-Calculated forms can be used in a wide range of websites.
+Calculated forms can be used in a wide range of websites and businesses.
 A good example is in the health niche, you can create forms that allow visitors to calculate their ideal weight, calories, BMI e.t.c

 Calculated forms can also be used for issuing dynamic quotes, calculating mortgage payment schedules, loan financing schedules e.t.c

 In WordPress you can easily create a calculated form using the calculated form field plugin.
 The plugin is an all in one solution for anyone looking to create a calculated form.
 It has some handy features such as: